mori-cyber/pythonpackge_morteza/readme.md

 c.
 At the prompt, type a secure passphrase.
 ```

-5. Adding your SSH key to the ssh-agent-
+3. Adding your SSH key to the ssh-agent.
-Fire up the SSH agent and add the key
+Fire up the SSH agent and add the key.
 ```
-1. eval `ssh-agent -s`
+a. eval `ssh-agent -s`
-2. ssh-add ~/.ssh/id_ed25519
+b. ssh-add ~/.ssh/id_ed25519

-4. Adding key to GitHub account-
+4. Adding key to GitHub account.
 ```
-Pull up the key and add it to the GitHub account
+Pull up the key and add it to the GitHub account.
 ```
-1. cat ~/.ssh/id_ed25519.pub
+a. cat ~/.ssh/id_ed25519.pub
-2. Navigate to the GitHub account and add key
+b.
+Navigate to the GitHub account and add key.
 ```
 - [X] Hooray! now you should be able to push files to your GitHub account.